 We help clients untangle their complications and concerns and help build paths to stable futures.
 Assisting clients throughout South Florida, we maintain flexible appointment options and reasonable legal fees.
 Take a look at what previous clients have to say about us here!

 - Health Care Advanced Directives

 - Disability Protection

 Why Jakob Legal

-We are committed to providing you with personalized, creative and cost-effective Estate Planning, Wills And Trusts, Asset Protection, Probate and Elder Law Needs.
+Andrea is a Lawyer who is committed to providing you with personalized, creative and cost-effective Estate Planning, Wills And Trusts, Asset Protection, Probate and Elder Law Needs.